What is an antistreptolysin O (ASO) titer test?

 - rheumatic fever

 The antistreptolysin antibodies peak in your system between three to eight weeks after a strep infection.
 Levels can remain high for several months.
-Your doctor can determine if symptoms are being caused by a post-streptococcal complication by checking antibody levels.
+Your doctor can determine if your symptoms are due to a post-streptococcal complication by checking your antibody levels.

-Your doctor will tell you if there is any special preparation needed for the test.
-You may be told not to eat or drink anything for six hours before the test.
+Your doctor will tell you if you need to do any special preparation for the test.
+For instance, you may need to refrain from eating or drinking anything for six hours before the test.

 Your doctor may recommend that you stop taking certain medications before this test.
-Corticosteroids and certain antibiotics may reduce ASO antibody levels, making it difficult for your doctor to confirm your diagnosis.
+Corticosteroids and certain antibiotics may reduce ASO antibody levels.
+This may make it difficult for your doctor to confirm your diagnosis.

-Tell your doctor about all of the medications you are taking.
+Tell your doctor about all the medications you’re taking.
 Be sure to include both prescription and over-the-counter drugs.
-Do not stop taking your medication unless told to do so.
+Don’t stop taking your medication unless told to do so.

 Generally, an ASO test value below 200 is considered normal.
-In preschool-aged children, the test value should be less than 100.
-However, specific results will vary by laboratory.
+In children under the age of 5, the test value should be less than 100.
+Results will vary by laboratory.

-If your results show that your ASO value is elevated, you may have a post-streptococcal complication.
+If your results show that you have an elevated ASO value, you may have a post-streptococcal complication.

 Your doctor may repeat the test within 10 to 14 days to confirm your results.
-The body produces ASO antibodies within a week after infection with GAS.
-If both tests are negative, your symptoms are probably not caused by a Streptococcus infection, although your doctor may order a different antibody test to be sure.
+The body produces ASO antibodies within a week after infection.
+If both tests are negative, your symptoms are not due to a Streptococcus infection, although your doctor may order a different antibody test to be sure.

-If the results of your tests show that your ASO antibodies are increasing, it is likely that your infection is recent.
-Declining antibody levels suggest that your infection is probably getting better.
+If the results of your tests show that your ASO antibodies are increasing, it’s likely that your infection is recent.
+Declining antibody levels suggest that your infection is getting better.